 The unexpected shock of the words is like someone jabbing a bony finger into my eye.
-I stop dead in my tracks.
-There are lots of people around but they keep on moving about their business exactly like they didn't just hear the vile outburst.
+I stop dead in my tracks half way up Stamford Hill Broadway.
+There are lots of people around but they carry on moving about their business exactly like they didn't just hear the vile outburst.
 The voice sounded exactly like mine.
 I glance around, but no one else is paying any attention.
 If I didn’t know any better, I'd swear I just shouted: "I'll cut you open, you big-belly cunt" at a total stranger.
-But no one is looking at me.
+But no one's looking at me.

 A man wearing jogging pants saunters past in the opposite direction.
 He doesn’t notice me.
-He’s lost in his smartphone.
+He’s jawing away into a smartphone.

 When I get in, I’m panting for breath.
-I put a record on really loudly and sit down on the couch and fire up Twitter and start scrolling quickly down the timeline looking for something to engage with.
-After a few minutes, I do the same with Facebook.
+I put a record on really loud and sit down on the couch and fire up Twitter and start scrolling quickly down the timeline looking for something to engage with.
+After a few minutes I do the same with Facebook.
 And all the while my teeth are chattering with shock.
 What in Christ’s name is going on?

-After I got hit by a car in November 2016, it didn’t even seem that big a deal at first.
+After I got hit by a car in November of 2016 it didn’t even seem that big a deal at first.
 Sure, there was some pain and confusion involved, but really I was too out of it to care.
 To be honest, I felt great for the first day or so, bar the aches.
 First of all, getting knocked out was the most psychedelic thing that’s ever happened to me.
 By my best guess, I was only out cold for about 90 seconds, but it felt like I was away for years.
 The time distortion of a head injury beats that of acid and mushrooms hands down.
-You know how people say your whole life flashes before your eyes when you have a near-death experience?
+You know how people say your whole life flashes before your eyes when you have a near death experience?
 Well, it was actually more intense than that for me.
-I relived my whole life, in a pretty surreal, non-linear, nonsensical fashion, but it went on for so long—what felt like years.
-And I felt that I was away for so long that I could no longer remember who I was when I came around in the middle of the road, underneath the car that hit me.
+I relived my whole life, in a pretty surreal, non-linear, nonsensical fashion, but it went on for so long – what felt like years.
+And I felt that I was away for so long that I could no longer remember who I was when I came round in the middle of the road, underneath the car that hit me.

-Later that day, when Maria came to pick me up from the emergency room, I think she expected to find me upset or unhappy, but to be honest, all I was feeling was relief.
+Later that day, when Maria came to pick me up from A&E, I think she expected to find me upset or unhappy, but to be honest all I was feeling was relief.
 The nurse spent a long time going through multiple muscle and reflex tests with me.
 Shining lights into my eyes.
 Getting me to touch my nose.
 Hitting reflex points with rubber hammers.
 Getting me to flex various muscles.
 Getting me to grip objects.
 Light mental arithmetic and easy logic tests.
-So when he told me that I just had a concussion and I would be as right as rain in a couple of weeks—that there didn’t appear to be any serious brain trauma and nothing was wrong physically apart from soft tissue whiplash in the neck—it genuinely felt like I'd just been told I could go on an all-expenses paid vacation in the sun.
-Okay, I kept on forgetting what my last name was and where I was and what my job was and stuff like that, but it was like someone had finally put the brakes on my life.
+So when he told me that I just had concussion and I would be as right as rain in a couple of weeks – that there didn’t appear to be any serious brain trauma and nothing was wrong physically apart from soft tissue whiplash in the neck – it genuinely felt like I'd just been told I could go on an all expenses paid holiday in the sun.
+Okay, I kept on forgetting what my surname was and where I was and what my job was and stuff like that, but it was like someone had finally put the brakes on in my life.

-When I stopped drinking, on August 1, 2008, I immediately threw myself headlong into working around the clock.
-If I wasn’t struggling away at my website, The Quietus, I was writing for someone else, like VICE.
+When I stopped drinking, on the 1st of August, 2008, I immediately threw myself headlong into working round the clock.
+If I wasn’t struggling away at my website The Quietus I was writing for someone else, like VICE.
 And if I wasn’t doing that I was writing a book.
 Or putting a record out.
 Or DJing.
 Or lecturing.
 Or recording radio shows.
 Or scriptwriting for TV.
 It didn’t matter how small the job was, the calendar had to be full to the point where it really looked as if I was going to struggle to hit all the deadlines.
 I was just another recovering alcoholic and former chaotic habitual drug user throwing himself into workaholism.
 But now, suddenly, I had to stop.
 I wasn’t given a choice.
-The guy in the emergency room told me sternly: "No TV.
+The guy in A&E told me sternly: "No TV.
 No DVDs.
 No computers.
 No smartphone.
 No tablet.
 No reading.
 No unnecessary conversations.
 Just complete cognitive rest."

 "Two weeks!"
-I kept on saying to Maria, later that day, as we walked in the sunshine, slowly, arm in arm, through the well-tended graveyard of St. John’s In Hackney, like a pair of old folks.
+I kept on saying to Maria, later that day, as we walked in the sunshine, slowly, arm in arm, through the well tended graveyard of St John’s In Hackney, like a pair of pensioners.
 It was now two in the afternoon and I’d been knocked off my bike at five past nine in the morning.
 "Can we go and get lunch?
 I'm starving.
 Can we go to Suttons for fish and chips?"